CreativeRusBear/ping-pong/README.md

 ## Introduction

-**Ping-Pong** is computer video game, written using `Canvas`.
+**Ping-Pong** is computer video game that written by using `Canvas` API.

-It's a `Progressive Web Application` (`PWA`), that allows you to install it as a Native Application on your device.
-It also allows you to play offline (without network connection).
+It's also `Progressive Web Application` (`PWA`).
+So it allows you to install it as a native application on your devices.
+It also allows you to play in offline format (without network connection).

 ## About application